Coursework toward Program of Study (CPOS) Requirements

 The appropriate course substitution paperwork must be completed and approved by all necessary parties prior to the census date of the term for it to be included as eligible coursework for federal financial aid purposes.

-How will courses needed for completion of minors or concentrations be treated?
+How will courses required for a minor or supplemental major be considered?

 How will courses needed for dual majors be treated?